w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 ![relationship tea](https://cdn-images-1.medium.com/max/1120/1*2O7WDwTwH4DlIr4zbOMxng.png)

 #### Gluon and T-rust's root of trust and PoT (Proof of Trust) consensus
 T-rust is a layer2 trusted computing solution on top of a Substrate-based blockchain (layer1).
 Unlike most blockchain, whose root-of-trust comes from cryptography and consensus, T-rust introduces hardware root-of-trust as the third dimension.
 Unlike most other blockchains that make consensus on the result, T-rust makes consensus on the proof of trust that comes from hardware TPM chips.
-Using hardware RoT makes the consensus much efficient than many blockchains.
+Using hardware RoT makes the consensus much more efficient than many blockchains.
 T-rust can run complex or privacy-sensitive computations, which are not likely possible in other blockchains.
 Distributed storage of private keys needs both privacy and complex computing, so Gluon is an ideal dApp running on top of T-rust.
 Gluon and T-rust are two TEA Projects.

 ![root of trust](https://cdn-images-1.medium.com/max/1120/1*5cLoCE4mLRw7hhDjcuaAxA.png)